uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

   - [ ] Leave the seminar room clean and orderly; make sure that no equipment is left, windows are closed, and lights are off
 #### After:
 - [ ] Collect the sticky-note feedback after the workshop
-- [ ] Right after the workshop, do a brief feedback round with your co-instructors and helpers
+- [ ] Right after the workshop, do brief feedback round with your co-instructors and helpers
 - [ ] A few days after the workshop, one of the co-instructors writes up a summary of the feedback and general impressions from the workshop and sends these to the co-instructors and helpers
 - Workshop participants can ask for a Certificate of Attendance after the workshop:
 - [ ] For non-standard workshops (e.g. when you cover only a part of the core lessons), we create a certificate automatically – ask your local coordinator about it